-It’s this journey and these scientific discoveries that I share here on BreakingTheCycles.com.
-My goal is to change, and in some cases simply start, the conversations on the range of topics covered in my blog categories so that together we can end the stigma, misinformation and shame that keep over 120 million Americans stuck fighting something they truly don’t understand.
-This 120 million represents the 20+ million struggling with addiction and the 100 million family members and friends who love them and try desperately to help them stop.
-I’m especially interested in sharing the science.
-The science that explains the brain disease of addiction (aka substance use disorder), risk factors for developing the disease, the secondhand drinking | secondhand drugging (the family experience) stress connection, adverse childhood experiences (ACEs), trauma, dual diagnosis, mental disorders, brain development, brain healing, and so much more…
+Lisa’s goal in founding BreakingTheCycles.com was to change, and in some cases simply start, the conversations on these topics so that together we can end the stigma, misinformation and shame that keep over 120 million Americans stuck fighting something they truly don’t understand.
+This 120 million represents those struggling with their misuse of alcohol or other drugs and the people – typically family members and friends – who love them and try desperately to help them stop.
+She does this through presentations, workshops, consulting, blogging and media outreach (visit links to the right).

-But we can drastically reduce these numbers!
 The science is now available to boldly, unequivocally state, addiction is a chronic, often relapsing brain disease that can be “prevented like this” and “treated like this.”
 The science is now here to also help the 100 million Americans who struggle with Secondhand Drinking | Secondhand Drugging change how they cope and how they protect themselves from the negative impacts of a person’s drinking (or drugging) behaviors.
-The following posts share some of my passion breaking the cycles by changing the conversations:

 How can you add your voice to BreakingTheCycles.com?

 - Comment on any one of the posts.

 - Follow BTC on Google+, Facebook or Twitter at Break_Cycles

 - Be a guest author – experts and others willing to share their personal experiences as they relate to the issues raised on this blog (browse through the Blog Categories and previous articles) are invited to share their work.